-Ray Alvord Scholarship - This scholarship is awarded annually to a graduate student in the Quantitative Psychology, Behavior Analysis, Sociobehavioral Epidemiology, Brain/Cognition PhD Psychology program or the Neuroscience program.
+Ray Alvord Scholarship - This scholarship is awarded annually to a graduate student in the Quantitative Psychology, Behavior Analysis, Sociobehavioral Epidemiology, Brain/Cognition PhD Psychology specialization or the Neuroscience program.
 Students must demonstrate high academic achievement and be engaged in research activities.
 Preference is given to students who place an emphasis on educational techniques and learning evaluation.

-Walter R. Borg Scholarship - This scholarship is awarded annually to students in the department’s doctoral programs who have completed at least one year of graduate study in the Psychology Department and demonstrate outstanding achievement over time.
+Walter R. Borg Scholarship - This scholarship is awarded annually to students in the department’s doctoral specializations who have completed at least one year of graduate study in the Psychology Department and demonstrate outstanding achievement over time.
 Two Borg awards are available to students: a Scholarship and Research Productivity award which recognizes excellence in scholarly activities and an Applied Practice and Research award which recognizes excellence in research and applied activities.

-Gloria Foster George Scholarship - This scholarship is awarded annually to a graduate student in the Combined PhD program.
+Gloria Foster George Scholarship - This scholarship is awarded annually to a graduate student in the Combined PhD specialization.
 Candidates must demonstrate academic achievement.
 Applicants should be studying caregiver factors dealing with persons with dementia or age-related memory loss.

-Elwin C. Nielsen Scholarship - This scholarship awarded annually to a graduate student in the Combined PhD program who demonstrate exceptional talent in psychological assessment and psychotherapy/counseling.
+Elwin C. Nielsen Scholarship - This scholarship awarded annually to a graduate student in the Combined PhD specialization who demonstrate exceptional talent in psychological assessment and psychotherapy/counseling.
 Candidates must demonstrate academic achievement and financial need.
 They must have completed their M.S. degree and have at least 15 semester hours of academic coursework remaining towards their Ph.D. excluding internship and dissertation hours.

 Dr. Kranz is an alumn of the Utah State Psychology Department.
 He completed a Doctor of Philosphy degree in child psychology in 1969 and graduated from the Utah State University College of Agriculture and Applied Sciences.
 Dr. Kranz has received numerous accolades and honors including a Lifetime Achievement Award from Marquis Who's Who in 2020, the Outstanding Alumni Award from Grinnelle College in 2018, the Distinguished Research Award from the College of Education at the University of Texas at Rio Grande Valley in 2015, and the Alumni Merit Award from Utah State University in 2012.
 Dr. Kranz has more than 55 years of practiced experience in psychology and academia and has been a professor at the University of Texas Rio Grande Valley since 2013.